Mental Health Facilities Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Clinic - 43.9 miles from Dayton, WA

 Saint Joseph Regional Medical Center Mental Health Clinic is a mental health facility in Lewiston, ID, located at 428 6th Avenue, 83501 zip code area.
 Saint Joseph Regional Medical Center Mental Health Clinic provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Clinic provides psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Saint Joseph Regional Medical Center Mental Health Clinic provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
 Additional services offered by Saint Joseph Regional Medical Center Mental Health Clinic consist of suicide prevention services and case management.

 Learn More